It's Rush Limbaugh, this, the Excellence in Broadcasting Network.

 It just doesn't work.

-So the floodgates, and Reagan, we we we defeated them without even firing a shot to say that Reagan embraced perestroika, his efforts on arms control, efforts on arms control.
+So the floodgates, and Reagan, we defeated them without even firing a shot.

 Does anybody remember Reykjavik?

-In Iceland, there was a summit.
+In Iceland, there was a summit and Gorbachev and Reagan met.

-And Gorbachev and Reagan met Gorbachev proposed getting rid of everything.
+And Gorbachev proposed getting rid of everything.

 He walked out.

-Embrace of arms control.
+Embrace of arms control?

 I remember in his book, one of his books, he pretty much says that Reagan is what made him want to get into politics to change America.